Young Women in Public Affairs

 Applications must be submitted by email and include the following:-

 Any questions may be directed to the YWPA Coordinator at firstname.lastname@example.org

 Following evaluation and interview by a panel, a cash award of $500 is offered for the Club winner.
 This will be presented at a Club Awards Ceremony and Dinner to be held on 25 August 2016 with teachers, parents and friends invited, to publicise the YWPA Award and acknowledge the applicants.

 The Club winner’s application is forwarded to our District for further evaluation for the District and International Awards

 The Zonta International Foundation will issue a cheque in the amount of US$1,000, payable to the District winner

 The International YWPA Committee selects and recommends ten International YWPA recipients from the approved District/Region recipients.
 The Zonta International Board (or the Executive Committee acting on its behalf) must approve the International recipients.
 For each International recipient, the Zonta International Foundation will issue a cheque in the amount of US$4,000, payable to the recipient.
 Excerpts from the recipients’ essays may be printed in The Zontian magazine and/or on the Zonta International website, or used for other Zonta International promotional purposes.

-2018 Young Women in Public Affairs award winner Nia Harrison
+2019 Young Women in Public Affairs award winner Brianna Bartlett

-from Ballarat Clarendon College with President Donna Campbell
+from Ballarat Christian College with President Donna Campbell